oven-sh/bun/README.md

 #### npm registry metadata

-Bun uses a binary format for caching NPM registry responses.
+bun uses a binary format for caching NPM registry responses.
 This loads much faster than JSON and tends to be smaller on disk.
 You will see these files in `~/.bun/install/cache/*.npm`.
 The filename pattern is `${hash(packageName)}.npm`.
 It’s a hash so that extra directories don’t need to be created for scoped packages

-Bun’s usage of `Cache-Control` ignores `Age`.
-This improves performance, but means Bun may be about 5 minutes out of date to receive the the latest package version metadata from npm.
+bun’s usage of `Cache-Control` ignores `Age`.
+This improves performance, but means bun may be about 5 minutes out of date to receive the the latest package version metadata from npm.

 ### `bun run`

 `bun run` is a fast `package.json` scripts runner.
-Instead of waiting 170ms for your npm client to start every time, you wait 6ms for Bun.
+Instead of waiting 170ms for your npm client to start every time, you wait 6ms for bun.

 By default, `bun run` prints the script that will be invoked: